callahanrts/slack-chat/README.md

 - [ ] Send a selection of text as a message/file
 - [ ] Code highlight for markdown
 - [ ] Fix markdown differences between github flavored and Slack
+- [ ] Load previous when at top of scroll
+- [ ] Search for messages
 - [ ] [User requests](https://github.com/callahanrts/slack-chat/issues)